embedly/embedly-docs/extract/features/ssl.rst

 content over HTTPS.
 Note that Embedly respects the cache time of the upstream image, so we will cache it locally for that period of time.
-This works for all image fields (thumbnail_url, open_graph.image, etc.) passed back from our :doc:`Read API endpoints <../api/endpoints/index>`.
+This works for all image fields (thumbnail_url, open_graph.image, etc.) passed back from our :doc:`Extract API endpoints <../api/endpoints/index>`.

 Video and Rich Media Embeds
 ---------------------------
-Secure will also modify all video and rich embed fields (article.html, object.html, etc.) passed back from our :doc:`Read API endpoints
+Secure will also modify all video and rich embed fields (article.html, object.html, etc.) passed back from our :doc:`Extract API endpoints
 <../api/endpoints/index>`.
 Each embed will now be wrapped in an HTTPS iframe::

   <iframe src="https://media.embed.ly/1/frame?url=http%3A%2F%2Fvimeo.com%2F18150336&width=500&secure=true&key=<key>&height=281"